iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: global::depot::transient

     A boolean representing whether or not to persist data on the hard drive.
 If true, all data will be stored in memory.
+Entries cannot be interated in transient mode.
+For more information, see `transient-mode`.

 .. describe:: global::depot::data_cache